gpeterson406/Greenwood_Book/_book/02-reintroductionToStatistics.md

 where we are interested in statistics other than the mean (say we want a confidence interval for a median or a standard deviation) or when we consider functions of more than one parameter and don't want to derive the distribution of the statistic (say the difference in two medians).
-In this text, bootstrapping is used to provide more trustworthy inferences when some of our assumptions (especially normality) might be violated for our parametric procedure.
+Here, bootstrapping is used to provide more trustworthy inferences when some of our assumptions (especially normality) might be violated for our parametric confidence interval procedure.
 \index{assumptions}

-\indent To perform bootstrapping, we will use the ``resample`` function from the ``mosaic`` package.
-We can apply this function to a data set and get a new version of the data set by sampling new observations *with replacement* from the original one.
+\indent To perform bootstrapping, the ``resample`` function from the ``mosaic`` package will be used.
+We can apply this function to a data set and get a new version of the data set by sampling new observations *with replacement* from the original one^[Some perform bootstrap sampling in this situation by re-sampling within each of the groups.
+We will discuss using this technique in situations without clearly defined groups, so prefer to sample with replacement from the entire data set.
+It also directly corresponds to situations where the data came from one large sample and then the grouping variable of interest was measured on the $n$ subjects.].
-The new, bootstrapped version of the data set (called ``MockJury_BTS`` below) contains a new variable called ``orig.id`` which is the number of the subject from the original data set.
+The new, bootstrapped version of the data set (called ``dsample_BTS`` below) contains a new variable called ``orig.id`` which is the number of the subject from the original data set.
 By summarizing how often each of these id's occurred in a bootstrapped data set, we can see how the re-sampling works.